coachaki/code-camp-chrome-extension/ch11/readme.md

 - How do you get the publish domain?
 - How do you get the publish extension?
+- Which links does it work on? (e.g., folder, pcf, inc, js, png, jpg)

 ## Part 2: Expand to support multiple publish outputs